macosta2015/stock-analysis./README.md

 Bootcamp VBA_Challenge_2018<img width="900" alt="Bootcamp VBA_Challenge_2018" src="https://user-images.githubusercontent.com/25726054/124842166-f2e4d380-df5c-11eb-9163-6a74287b3938.png">

 ## What are the advantages or disadvantages of refactoring code?
-### Refactoring code is essential for effiency and code reading.
+### Refactoring code is essential for efficiency and code reading.
 Not because the code runs it means that the code is proper.
-Later on we are going to be working with more complicated code and efficiency will mater (algorithms and data structures).
+Later on, we are going to be working with more complicated code and efficiency will mater (algorithms and data structures).
 Memory allocation is essential.
 ### Refactoring also means to be consistent with the code.
 In a way it needs to look like a poem.
-If someone or you reads the code in 5 years/ 10 years, will the code be able to be understood.
+If someone or you read the code in 5 years/ 10 years, will the code be able to be understood.
 #### advantages:
 -The code will run more efficiently
--You will be able to read it easierly in the future
+-You will be able to read it easily in the future

 #### disadvantages
 -It might take time to redo the code
--Some debugging will provably be needed
+-Some debugging will probably be needed

 ## How do these pros and cons apply to refactoring the original VBA script?
 #### If someone sees the code, that person will be able to see the comments and the consistency of the code. <img width="677" alt="refactory, using comments in the code" src="https://user-images.githubusercontent.com/25726054/124841459-4d7d3000-df5b-11eb-8bca-f1034daea00a.png">